UlrichVestuche/MLPPhases/README.md

-Studying phase of q-state clock model with MLP:
+Studying phases of q-state clock model with MLP:

 ![image](https://github.com/user-attachments/assets/316d79eb-4c9d-47f0-95c9-b4528d0e2c1e)

+The 2-state Potts model is also known as Ising model has a well-defined phase transition (Kramers-Wannier dual point).

+The 6-state Potts model ...

 The training data is unusual and knows nothing about the actual model.
 We feed two 200 copies of two vectors with a collinear 1d array of vectors, i.e. [11111111...] and [000000...] with the one-hot encoding defined as [0] -> [1 0] and [1] -> [0 1].